aramsan/iota-docker/README.md

     - frame_number
         - This is a current frame number
     - hash
-        - This is hashed camera data.
+        - This is stack hashed camera data.
         - Hash algorithm is sha256.
     -  previous_stansaction_hash
         - This is previous transaction's hash.
     - execute
-        - This is flag of executsion.
+        - This is flag of execution.
         - If this parameter exists, writing function to blockchain is executed.

 - About hash
-    - This hashed camera raw data.
+    - This is hashed camera raw data.
     - 3 frames example
         1. Create hash of first frame from raw image data.
         2. Add the previous transaction hash and first hash. - (A)